vhmth/Balloon/README.md

 Deflating
 =========

-To destroy a specific balloon instance (and therefore unstick all the headers it owns), call destroy:
+To destroy a specific balloon instance (unstick all the headers it owns), call destroy on it:

     balloonInst.destroy();

 This will not actually destroy the instance.
-It will simply unsticky all headers it owns.
+It will simply unstick all headers it owns.

-If you wish to unstick one or more headers a balloon instance owns (but keep the balloon instance alive), call deflate with the id(s) of the header(s) you wish to unstick:
+If you wish to unstick one or more headers a balloon instance owns, call deflate, passing in the id(s) of the header(s) you wish to
+unstick:

     balloonInst.deflate('header');

   OR

     balloonInst.deflate(['header1', 'header2']);

   OR

     balloonInst.deflate({'header1', 'header2'});